 Traditionally read at Buddhist weddings…maybe use it at yours!

-This is what should be done by the man who is wise,
+This is what should be done by the one who is wise,

 who seeks the good, and who knows the meaning of the place of peace.

-Let him be strenuous, upright, and truly straight, without conceit of self,
+Let them be strenuous, upright, and truly straight, without conceit of self,

 easily contented and joyous, free of cares;

-let him not be submerged by the things of the world;
+let them not be submerged by the things of the world;

-let him not take upon himself the burden of worldly goods;
+let them not take upon themselves the burden of worldly goods;

-let his senses be controlled; let him be wise but not puffed up,
+let their senses be controlled; let them be wise but not puffed up,

-and let him not desire great possessions even for his family.
+and let them not desire great possessions even for their family.

-Let him do nothing that is mean or that the wise would reprove.
+Let them do nothing that is mean or that the wise would reprove.

 May all beings be happy and at their ease!